 - Experiment with beverages at different temperatures.
 You may prefer iced drinks instead of hot drinks, or the other way around.

 Try warming up juices or making iced coffee and find out why type you like better.
 Our skilled nurses take precautions to ensure proper hydration.
-Ask us for more advice on how to stay hydrated.
+Contact us today to learn how South Coast Post Acute can help or on advice as to how you or your loved one can stay hydrated everyday.

 Real People.
 Remarkable Care.
 South Coast Post Acute.